 A radical religious biopunk subculture from Interplanetary Age South Asia on Old Earth.
 Outgrowths of the subculture into Solsys space had influences upon certain religious groups and genetekker-related cultures.

 Biopunk subcultures, tended to be fairly underground groups who performed their own biohacking procedures upon themselves and each other.
-They were found in a few major urban centres on Old Earth, in particular among the young people of southern cities in Brazil, of the Californian and Confederate cities, in Lagos and in South Asian cities.
+They were found in a few major urban centres on Old Earth, in particular among the young people of the southern cities of Brazil, the Californian and Cascadian arcologies, in Lagos and in South Asian sea farming collectives.
 Many of these groups had modified skin patterns, customized implants and other DIY modifications.
 There are unconfirmed records of a Californian group known for sprouting narwhal-like horns on their foreheads.